b1ueb1ues/b1ueb1ues.github.io/README.md

 ## Not take into consideration:
 #### (means that you should add some score yourself to unit have that kind of abilities)
-- co-abilities
+- Ex-skills(Co-abilities)
 - Shapeshift
 - Dragon's Law
-- Phraeganoth/physian/Demon Bane
+- Phraeganoth/Physian/Demon Bane
-- Last Offense
 - Slayer's Strength/Striker's Strength

-## Conditional boost that the simulation assumed as 100% uptime :
+## Conditional dps is reference to :
-#### (means that you should reduce some score to unit have that kind of abilities by your own opinion)
+#### (means that you should reduce this part of dps to unit have that kind of abilities by your own opinion)
-- Flurry Strength
-- Full HP = Strengt
+- Full HP = Strength/Crit
-- HP 70% = Strength
+- HP 70% = Strength/Crit
+- Flurry Strength/Crit
+- Flurry Debilitator
 - 30 Hits = Energy Level Up
-- One type of Affliction can proc 3 times in one battle.
-(Since you can't proc any affliction to High dragon)
+- Affliction and damage boost from affliction.
+One type of Affliction can proc 3 times in one simulation.
+(You can't proc any affliction to High Dragon Trial)
+- Trigger Last Offense at simulation start

 ## special mechanics
+- Consider other teammember have a total of 3500 dps.
-- Condider every 5 team energy stacks to provide 2 skills(other 2 dps) that boost 2500 damage for each into team dps.
+- Consider every 5 team energy stacks to provide 2 skills(other 2 dps) that boost 2500 damage for each into team dps.
 - Simulate unit that have bleed 1000 times, and show the average DPS.
 Min and Max DPS is list after his name.

 ## skill frame